Our Delights

 Our Delights is an album by pianists Tommy Flanagan and Hank Jones, recorded in 1978 for the Galaxy label.

 Reception

-Douglas Clark of DownBeat wrote, "Jones and Flanagan perform impeccably throughout".
+Douglas Clark of DownBeat wrote that "Jones and Flanagan perform impeccably throughout".

-AllMusic awarded the album 4 stars, stating: "Piano duets have the potential danger of getting overcrowded and a bit incoherent, but neither happens on this rather delightful set. ...tasteful, consistently swinging and inventive within the tradition".
+AllMusic awarded the album 4 stars, stating: "Piano duets have the potential danger of getting overcrowded and a bit incoherent, but neither happens on this rather delightful set. ...tasteful, consistently swinging and inventive within the tradition."